• Menu

 The Palazzo dei Conservatori

-Adjacent to the Palazzo dei Conservatori, the Palazzo Clementino-Caffarelli displays collections of medals, coins and precious objects.
+Adjacent to the Palazzo dei Conservatori, the Palazzo Clementino-Caffarelli displays collections of medals, coins, and precious objects.

-The must-sees of the Palazzo dei Conservatori:
+Highlights of the Palazzo dei Conservatori:

-• The Capitoline She-Wolf
+• The Capitoline Wolf

-• The Thorn Shooter
+• The Spinario

-• The Camillus (or Zingara)
+• The Camillus (or the Gypsy Girl)

 • The equestrian statue of Marcus Aurelius